Human trafficking in Nicaragua

+Prosecution (2010)

 The Government of Nicaragua sustained modest efforts to combat human trafficking through law enforcement activities during the reporting period.
 Nicaragua criminalizes all forms of human trafficking.
 Article 182 of the Penal Code prohibits trafficking in persons for the purposes of slavery, sexual exploitation, and adoption, prescribing penalties of 7 to 10 years’ imprisonment.
 A separate statute, Article 315, prohibits the submission, maintenance, or forced recruitment of another person into slavery, forced labor, servitude, or participation in an armed conflict; this offense carries penalties of five to eight years imprisonment.
 These prescribed punishments are sufficiently stringent and commensurate with penalties prescribed for other serious crimes, such as rape.

 During the reporting period, the government investigated nine trafficking cases and initiated three prosecutions, compared with 13 investigations and 10 prosecutions initiated in 2008.
 The government convicted two trafficking offenders, each of whom received a sentence of 12 years’ imprisonment, which represents an increase in convictions from the previous year when no trafficking offenders were convicted.
 Nicaraguan authorities collaborated with the governments of neighboring countries to jointly investigate two trafficking cases over last year.
 Despite credible reports from non-governmental organizations (NGOs) and the local media regarding local officials’ complicity in or tolerance of human trafficking, particularly in border regions, the government did not investigate or prosecute any officials for suspected involvement in trafficking offenses.
 During the year, international organizations and NGOs reported a decrease in law enforcement efforts to combat trafficking, and authorities often did not take action or investigate cases, even when given specific details regarding the whereabouts of suspected traffickers.